aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/orangered/_index.md

 ---
 title: OrangeRed
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFFF4500.
+description: Gets a system-defined color that has an ARGB value of c FFFF4500.
 type: docs
 weight: 1020
 url: /net/aspose.pdf/color/orangered/
 ---
 ## Color.OrangeRed property

-Gets a system-defined color that has an ARGB value of #FFFF4500.
+Gets a system-defined color that has an ARGB value of \c \#FFFF4500.

 ```csharp
 public static Color OrangeRed { get; }